google/WebFundamentals/src/content/en/updates/2017/07/upcoming-regexp-features.md

 {% include "web/_shared/contributors/mathiasbynens.html" %}
 {% include "web/_shared/contributors/yangguo.html" %}

-Regular expressions, or RegExps, are an important part of the JavaScript language.
-When used properly, they can greatly simplify string processing.

 ES2015 introduced many new features to the JavaScript language, including significant improvements to the regular expression syntax with the Unicode (`/u`) and sticky (`/y`) flags.
-But development has not stopped since then — in tight collaboration with other members at TC39 (the ECMAScript standards body), the V8 team has proposed and co-designed several new features to make RegExps even more powerful.
+But development has not stopped since then.
+In tight collaboration with other members at TC39 (the ECMAScript standards body), the V8 team has proposed and co-designed several new features to make RegExps even more powerful.

 These features are currently being proposed for inclusion in the JavaScript specification.
 Even though the proposals have not been fully accepted, they are already at [Stage 3 in the TC39 process](https://tc39.github.io/process-document/).
-We have implemented these features behind flags (see below) in order to be able to provide timely design and implementation feedback before the specification is finalized.
+We have implemented these features behind a flag (see below) in order to be able to provide timely design and implementation feedback to the respective proposal authors before the specification is finalized.

-In this blog post we want to give you a preview of this exciting future.
+This blog post gives you a preview of this exciting future.
 If you'd like to follow along with the upcoming examples, enable experimental JavaScript features at `chrome://flags/#enable-javascript-harmony`.

 ## Named Captures

 Regular expressions can contain so-called captures (or groups), which can capture a portion of the matched text.
-So far, developers could only refer to these captures by their numeric index, which is determined by the position of the capture within the pattern.
+So far, developers could only refer to these captures by their index, which is determined by the position of the capture within the pattern.

 ```js
 const pattern = /(\d{4})-(\d{2})-(\d{2})/u;